 Every January, the county auditor sends by ordinary mail a continuing application to each person who received the homestead exemption for the preceding year.
 DTE Form 105B is prescribed for this purpose.
-The applicant uses this form to report any changes in the information previously reported to the auditor affecting the applicant's eligibility for the exemption.
-The applicant must return this form by the first Monday in June to the auditor only if the changes affect the applicant's eligibility for the exemption.
+The applicant uses this form to report any changes in the information that was previously reported to the auditor that affects the applicant's eligibility for the exemption.
+The applicant must return this form by December 31st to the auditor only if the changes affect the applicant's eligibility for the exemption.
 If the applicant received a homestead exemption for tax year 2013, only three things could change to affect eligibility: a change in ownership, a change in domicile, and a change in disability status.
 The income threshold enacted by Am.
 Sub.
 H.B.
-59 does not apply.
-However, if the applicant was required to meet the income threshold when originally applying for homestead, then the applicant must report any changes in income on the DTE Form 105B.
+59, 130th General Assembly, does not apply to any person who received the exemption for 2013, to any veteran who qualifies for the enhanced exemption, or to the surviving spouse of a public service officer killed in the line of duty.
+However, if the applicant was required to meet the income threshold when originally applying for homestead for 2014 or thereafter, then the applicant must report any changes in income on the DTE Form 105B.